Logan Swann

 Logan Swann (born 10 February 1975) is a New Zealand former professional rugby league footballer who represented New Zealand.
 Swann is related to several other international rugby league players, notably cousins Willie Swann and Anthony Swann.

 Early years

 Swann was born in Auckland, New Zealand, on 10 February 1975.
 He was educated at Sacred Heart College, Auckland.
-He started his junior career in New Zealand with the Mt Wellington club, then moved to the Otahuhu club, completing his amateur league years with the Ellerslie Eagles.
+He started his junior career in New Zealand with the Mt Wellington club, then moved to the Ōtāhuhu club, completing his amateur league years with the Ellerslie Eagles.